P1-Ro/nipg/README.md

 # Index page generator for [nginx](https://www.nginx.com/)
 This tool helps you to generate index page for nginx.
-This page will contain all locations which you configure, be it proxy_pass or static files.
+Resulting page will contain all locations, no matter if it's proxy_pass or static file.

 ## Installation
 ### Automatic